 As a rejoined member of the Malta House staff, Jasmin is excited about helping to fulfill the organization’s mission to provide hope to pregnant and parenting mothers and their children.
 It is her philosophy that every person has incredible potential to thrive, in even the most adverse circumstances.

 As a dedicated family and community advocate, Jasmin is committed to the success of her clients and affecting change in the greater community.

-Valerie Vincent is our most recent addition as Mental Health & Spirituality Director.
+Valerie Vincent is our Mental Health Counselor.
 She received her Master’s degree in Marriage and Family Therapy in May 2018 from Fairfield University.
 As a Catholic family therapist, Valerie has provided therapy to individuals, couples and families from all socio-economic and religious backgrounds in various settings including CatholicPsych Institute in Greenwich, CT, St. Vincent’s Behavioral Health Services in Westport, CT and Catholic Charities-Behavioral Health in Norwalk, CT.